 Hyperthyroidism

 Hyperthyroidism causes the thyroid gland to produce too many thyroid hormones, which overstimulates the nervous system and causes night sweats and other sleep issues.
 It can also affect the body’s ability to regulate its temperature, causing heat sensitivity and excess sweating.
-An overactive thyroid gland can tax the body, increasing heart rate and respiration and further overheating it.
+An overactive thyroid gland can tax the body, increasing heart rate and respiration, and further overheating it.

 Sleep Apnea

 Sleep apnea is a sleep disorder in which an individual stops and starts breathing throughout the night while sleeping.
-Obstructive sleep apnea occurs when the tissues in the throat become too relaxed and block off airways.
+Obstructive sleep apnea occurs when the tissues in the throat become too relaxed and block the airways.
 Conversely, central sleep apnea occurs when the brain forgets to momentarily tell the body to breathe.

 Sleep apnea stresses the body, causing it to work harder and increasing the risk of night sweats.
 Undiagnosed or untreated sleep apnea is dangerous.
 If left untreated, the individual can experience serious complications, including an increased risk of cardiovascular and respiratory issues.